 Lastly, with one iFrame, you can display different video content at once.
 This saves you the trouble of having to upload multiple videos to your website, which is not only strenuous but also ineffective.

-Also, you don’t need a video player plugin to use them on your website.
+Also, you don’t need a video player plugin to use on your website.

 iFrames will be very useful if you run a web analytics company, a vlog (video blog), an e-Commerce website, etc.

-With all that said, let’s now see the different techniques for embedding iFrames to a website.
+With all that said, let’s now see the different techniques for embedding iFrames into a website.